grpc/proposal/A36-xds-for-servers.md

 The xDS-returned Listener must have an [`address`][Listener.address] that matches the listening address provided.
 The Listener's `address` would be a TCP `SocketAddress` with matching `address` and `port_value`.
-The XdsClient must NAK the resource if the address does not match.
+The XdsClient must NACK the resource if the address does not match.

 Although `Filter`s will not be observed initially, the `FilterChain` contains data that may be used.
 When looking for a FilterChain, the standard matching